julian-vargo/Praat-Mass-Analyzer/README.md

 - Formant Slope
 - Harmonicity
 - Intensity
+- Intensity Max (One measurement)
+- Intensity Min (One measurement)
+- Max intensity of the current phone minus the minimum intensity of the previous phone (header name is intensity_difference)
 - Preceding Phoneme
 - Following Phoneme
 - Phone Duration
 - Jitter
+- Shimmer
 - Center of Gravity (one measurement taken for the entire phoneme)
 - Center of Gravity Standard Deviation (one measurement taken for the entire phoneme)
 - Skewness (one measurement taken for the entire phoneme)